RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     **Yunli**, the new Physical Destruction DPS released in patch 2.4, has been added to the list of anti-synergies with Ruan Mei.
 Because she is a counter-focused character like Clara, Ruan Mei's Weakness Break Extension does not synergize well with Yunli's skills.

+    ### New Section Addition: Light Cone Distribution with Harmony Trailblazer
+    Ever wondered who should get which light cone in your HMC and Ruan Mei Break teams?
+As HMC and Ruan Mei are both break-focused Harmony characters, their light cone options are very similar.
+In fact, Ruan Mei's signature light cone is not only HMC's BiS light cone, it even works better for HMC than Ruan Mei!
+Find out which light cones you should use for these two characters in our newly added [Light Cone Distribution with Harmony Trailblazer](#light-cone-distribution-with-harmony-trailblazer "Light Cone Distribution with Harmony Trailblazer") section!

 ??? edit "Patch 2.3 Updates"

     ## Guide Updates (Patch 2.3)